Welcome to the Maths Department

-The course follows the New Edexcel A Level syllabus for mathematics.
-The first year of teaching of the new syllabus will be 2017.
-A level students will no longer sit exams in year 12; they will be examined in all elements at the end of year 13.
+The course follows the New Edexcel A Level syllabus for mathematics (first year of teaching 2017).
+A level will be examined in all elements at the end of year 13.
 There are two Pure Mathematics units: Pure Mathematics 1 and Pure Mathematics 2.
 There is one Applied Mathematics unit: Statistic and Mechanics.
 Assessment is by a 2 hour written paper for each module.
 There are 100 marks for each module.
 Coursework is not required.
 Although there is a large data set that students work with in their study of Statistics which is used in the Applied Mathematics Exam.

 More details can be found on their website. https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/mathematics-2017.html

-- All years participate in the National Maths Challenges.
+- Students from all years participate in the National Maths Challenges.

 - The Maths and English department run a Spelling B squared competition for year 7.